Flowers Grow Out of My Grave: Production

 The episode was written by Kiley Donovan and directed by Nicole Rubio.
-It features the characters of George O'Malley (T. R. Knight), Lexie Grey (Chyler Leigh), Derek Shepherd (Patrick Dempsey), and Mark Sloan (Eric Dane) through the use of manipulated archive footage.
-Additionally, Ellis Grey (Kate Burton) made a guest appearance in the episode.
+The characters of George O'Malley (portrayed by T. R. Knight), Lexie Grey (Chyler Leigh), Derek Shepherd (Patrick Dempsey) and Mark Sloan (Eric Dane) appear through manipulated archive footage.
+Ellis Grey (played by Kate Burton) made a guest appearance.

-Release

-"Flowers Grow Out of My Grave" was originally broadcast on November 1, 2018, in the United States on the American Broadcasting Company (ABC).
-The episode was watched by 6.71 million viewers, an increase from the previous episode's 6.54 million.
-In the key 18-49 demographic, it earned a 1.6/7 rating/share, a slight decrease from the previous episode.
-The episode ranked #14 in the Top 25 primetime broadcast shows of the week for adults 18-49, and was the second most-watched drama series of the week, following This Is Us.

 Reception

-"Flowers Grow Out of My Grave" received positive reviews from television critics, with high praise for its unique concept and the emotional montage of deceased characters.
+Rating

+"Flowers Grow Out of My Grave" was originally broadcast on November 1, 2018 in the United States on the American Broadcasting Company (ABC).
+The episode was watched by a total of 6.71 million viewers, rising up from the previous episode's 6.54.
+In the key 18-49 demographic, the episode scored a 1.6/7 rating/share, down one tenth from the previous episode.
+The episode ranked 14th in the Top 25 primetime broadcast shows of the week in adults 18-49 rating, and became the second most viewed drama series of the week after This Is Us.

+Reviews

-Entertainment Weekly commented on the episode, stating, "It’s not about celebrating death.
+Entertainment Weekly wrote about the episode, stating "It’s not about celebrating death.
 It’s about celebrating the dead.
 The holiday is all about coming together to remember the ones who have passed away.
 And for our Grey’s Anatomy cast, that list is pretty long."